 Cell phone allowances are monitored by the Office of Budget and Financial Planning based upon information received from the Payroll Office.
 A budget revision is processed transferring funds permanently from the department's operating budget to cover the allowance.
 When an employee leaves, the funds will be returned.

-Departments are responsible for all expenditures associated with this account code (Request for Extra Compensation for ETSU Employee).
-Extra pay is charged to this account code regardless of employee classification.
+Departments are responsible for all expenditures associated with these account codes (Request for Extra Compensation for ETSU Employee).
+Extra pay is charged to this account codes regardless of employee classification.

 |61330 – Clerical Support Salaries Overtime|